• Home

 • Soft & Fluffy- The cake of these cupcakes is super soft, decadent and delicious.

-• Ganache- They have chocolate ganache in the middle!
+• Ganache- They have a luscious chocolate ganache in the middle!

 • Easy to Make- The batter mixes up in just one large bowl with a whisk just like my Small Batch Chocolate Cupcakes!

-• Triple Chocolate- It has chocolate cake, chocolate ganache and chocolate fudge frosting.
+• Triple Chocolate- It has chocolate cake, chocolate ganache and chocolate fudge frosting!
+For more triple chocolate, check out my Triple Chocolate Cookies!

 Ingredient Notes

-• White Vinegar- We use this along with the milk of choice to make a homemade buttermilk.
+• White Vinegar- We mix this with the milk to make a homemade buttermilk.

 • Vegetable Oil- This cake of these cupcakes uses oil instead of butter/vegan baking stick to help it stay moist.